 5. Share Transfer Committee

 periodically wherein certain important decisions in accordance with

-their respective mandates are

-taken which are thereafter ratified by the Board.
-Few Non-standing
+their respective mandates were taken which were thereafter ratified by

 DIRECTORS'' RESPONSIBILITY STATEMENT

-- In the preparation of Annual Accounts of the year ended 31st March
+- In the preparation of annual accounts of the year under review the

 - The accounting policies in consultation with Statutory Auditors are